mtlynch/mtlynch.io/_posts/2019-02-01-solo-developer-year-1.md

 # Doubts

-Despite this, I do still have doubts about my work.
+Despite this, I do still experience doubts about my work.
 Here are the questions I frequently ask myself:

 * The things you're best at are [code reviews](/human-code-reviews-1/), [unit tests](/good-developers-bad-tests/), and refining processes for a team of developers.
 Aren't you wasting your best skills working by yourself?
 * One of your fatal flaws with Zestful was that you were [too afraid of sales](/shipping-too-late/#a-different-type-of-rejection).
 Does your new business *really* have potential?
-Or did you just pick a project where you don't have to do sales?
+Or did you just pick a project where you didn't have to do sales?
 * Your job at Google used to impress people.
 Now, when people ask about your work, you awkwardly tell them, "Um, it's a website where you type a food, and it tells you whether it's keto..."
 Shouldn't you do something that sounds more impressive?

 At the root of these doubts is the fact that my businesses haven't yet succeeded.
 However, it's comforting to remember that most successful entrepreneurs [spent years flailing around before they found something that worked](https://twitter.com/shpigford/status/1033032915175858176?lang=en).